EnrikoK/BTCAPI/README.md

-AdCash Backend Services & API Internship Assignment
+AdCash Backend Services & API Internship Assignment, Enriko Kroon

 Small REST API built in Python using the built in Sqlite3 database, that comes with python, Flask and SQLAlchemy for ORM.
 As the API uses the built in Sqlite3 database, no further configuration is